-TI THE BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR ON PROPOSALS 1 AND 2 PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
-To elect four Directors, each to serve a three-year term; 1004 (012 FOR WITHHOLD • 1.01 Brad Brutocao FOR 1.02 Alexis DePree 1.03 Rick Doody FOR FOR 1.04 Andrea Hyde FOR 2. .
-To approve the selection of PricewaterhouseCoopers LLP as the Company's independent accountants ending December 31, 2023; and FOR \Box AGAINST ABSTAIN FOR 3. .
-To transact such other business as may properly come before the meeting.
-You must register to attend the meeting online and/or participate at v www.proxydocs.com/ARHS Authorized Signatures - Must be completed for your instructions to be executed.
-Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all per Corporations should provide full name of corporation and title of authorized officer signing sons should sign.
-Trustees, administrators, e etc., should incl ude title an d authority.
-Corporations should provide run name of corporation and title of authorized officer signing the Froxy/ vote Politi.
-Si ignature (and Title if applicable) Date Signature (if held jointly) Date
+PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
+To elect three Directors, each to serve a three-year term; FOR WITHHOLD I 1.01 Bill Beargie FOR 1.02 Gary Lewis FOR 1.03 John Reed FOR 2.
+To approve, on an advisory basis, our named executive officer compensation; FOR AGAINST ABSTAIN FOR 3.
+To hold an advisory vote on the frequency of the stockholder advisory vote on our named executive officer compensation; 1YR □ 2YR □ 3YR □ ABSTAIN 1 YEAR FOR AGAINST ABSTAIN 4.
+To approve the selection of PricewaterhouseCoopers LLP as the Company's independent accountants for the Company's fiscal year ending December 31, 2024; and FOR 5.
+You must register to attend the meeting online and/or part Authorized Signatures - Must be completed for your instruction Please sign exactly as your name(s) appears on your account. should include title and authority.
+Corporations should provid Proxy/Vote Form. ons to be If held ir executed. n joint tenancy, all l persons shou ld sign.
+Truste Sig nature (and Title if applicable) Date Signature (if held jointly) Date